Moduli spaces of Delzant polytopes and symplectic toric manifolds: Delzant polytopes: basic theory and impossibility of an Oda type classification

-\begin{corollary} Let $\Delta$ be a Delzant polygon in $\R^2$. \begin{itemize} \item[(1)] If $\Delta$ has exactly three edges then there exists a unique $\lambda>0$ such that $\Delta$ is $\AGL(2,\mathbb{Z})$\--congruent to the Delzant triangle
+\begin{corollary} Let $P$ be a Delzant polygon in $\R^2$. \begin{itemize} \item[(1)] If $P$ has exactly three edges then there exists a unique $\lambda>0$ such that $P$ is $\AGL(2,\mathbb{Z})$\--congruent to the Delzant triangle

-\item[(2)] If $\Delta$ has exactly with $4$ edges, then there exists $k\in \Z_{\geq 0}$ and positive numbers $a , b >0$ with $2a > bk$ such that $\Delta$ is $\AGL(2,\mathbb{Z})$\--congruent to a Delzant polygon obtained from the Hirzebruch trapezoid
+\item[(2)] If $P$ has exactly with $4$ edges, then there exists $k\in \Z_{\geq 0}$ and positive numbers $a , b >0$ with $2a > bk$ such that $P$ is $\AGL(2,\mathbb{Z})$\--congruent to a Delzant polygon obtained from the Hirzebruch trapezoid

-by a sequence of $s$ corner choppings (as defined in Definition~\ref{cc}). \item[(3)] If $\Delta$ has $4+s$ edges for $s\geq 1$ then it is obtained from a Hirzebruch trapezoid by a sequence of $s$ corner choppings. \end{itemize} \end{corollary}
+by a sequence of $s$ corner choppings (as defined in Definition~\ref{cc}). \item[(3)] If $P$ has $4+s$ edges for $s\geq 1$ then it is obtained from a Hirzebruch trapezoid by a sequence of $s$ corner choppings. \end{itemize} \end{corollary}

-The parameters in $H_{a,b,k}$ the parameters have the following interpretation: $b$ is the height of the trapezoid, $a$ is its average width, and the integer $k$ governs the difference in slopes between the two non-parallel edges (with the trapezoid being a rectangle if $k=0$).
-Observe also that $H_{a,b,1}$ is a corner chopping of (a translation of) the triangle $\Delta_{a+\frac{b}2}$.
+The parameters in ${\rm H}_{a,b,k}$ have the following interpretation: $b$ is the height of the trapezoid, $a$ is its average width, and the integer $k$ governs the difference in slopes between the two non-parallel edges (with the trapezoid being a rectangle if $k=0$).
+Observe also that ${\rm H}_{a,b,1}$ is a corner chopping of (a translation of) the triangle $P_{a+\frac{b}2}$.
+See Figure~\ref{fig:Hirzebruch} for a picture of ${\rm H}_{3/2,1,2}$.